Setting up 64-bit DSNs for PO/IV for use with Crystal Reports 2020

 1. Select the DSN within ODBC Data Sources (32-bit) on the User DSN tab and click Configure.
 Keep this window open for reference in the next steps.

-2. Within ODBC Data Sources (64-bit) click on the System DSN tab and click Add.
+2. Within ODBC Data Sources (64-bit) click the System DSN tab and click Add.

 3. Select Pervasive ODBC Interface and click Finish.

-4. Copy into the Data Source Name field the value from the same field in the ODBC Data Sources (32-bit) window.
+4. Copy the Data Source Name from the same field in the ODBC Data Sources (32-bit) window.

-5. Copy into the Server Name/IP field the value from the same field in the ODBC Data Sources (32-bit) window.
+5. Copy the Server Name/IP from the same field in the ODBC Data Sources (32-bit) window.

 6. Click Get List.

 8. Click Test.
-You should see a message stating “Connection successful!”.
-Click OK to dismiss this message.
+Click OK to the “Connection successful!” message.

 9. Click OK to close the Add window.

-Attempting to run a report at this point from within Crystal Reports 2020 will fail due to the existence of the 32-bit User DSNs which have the same names as the 64-bit System DSNs created above.
-Therefore, in order to successfully run a report within Crystal Reports 2020, we must first delete all of the 32-bit User DSNs listed above.
+Attempting to run a report at this point from within Crystal Reports 2020 will fail.
+This occurs due to the existence of the 32-bit User DSNs with the same names as the 64-bit System DSNs.
+To run a report within Crystal Reports 2020, first delete all of the 32-bit User DSNs listed above.

 For all four of the User DSNs listed above: